 On the rules governing the movement of persons across borders.
-Codification of all previous amendments of the (Schengen) Borders Code
+Codification of all previous amendments of the (Schengen) Borders Code amd by Reg. -/2017 (not yet): on the reinforcement of checks against relevant databases and

-This Regulation replaces Regulation 562/2006 Borders Code
+- OJ 2016 L 77/1 - This Regulation replaces Regulation 562/2006 Borders Code